krb20/niceChart.js/README.md

 NiceChart is based on SVG.

-# advantages of using NiceChart.js
+# Advantages of using NiceChart.js
 1. Reusable <br />
 2. Scalable <br />
 3. Provides easy configuration options to customize charts <br />